-Fit for 55 Package: ETS & CBAM
+Fit for 55 Package: CBAM and ETS

 Carbon Border Adjustment Mechanism

-The objective of the Carbon Border Adjustment Mechanism (CBAM) is to equalise the price of carbon between domestic products and imports in Europe.
+The objective of the Carbon Border Adjustment Mechanism (CBAM) is to equalise the price of carbon emissions between domestic products and imports in Europe.
 This will promote decarbonization worldwide while ensuring that EU production will not relocate to countries with less stringent policies.

-Nitrogen fertilizers are among sectors at highest risk of carbon leakage and have an average carbon footprint that is almost half of its competitors.
+Nitrogen fertilizers are among the sectors at highest risk of carbon leakage and have an average carbon footprint that is almost half of its competitors.

 What about exports?